datum-cloud/.github/CLA.md

-"Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to Datum Technology, Inc. for inclusion in, or documentation of, any of the products owned or managed by Datum Technology, Inc. (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to Datum Technology, Inc. or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Datum Technology, Inc. for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+"Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to Datum for inclusion in, or documentation of, any of the products owned or managed by Datum (the "Work").
+For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to Datum or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Datum for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."